Motorhoming and Campervanning in Bosnia: A Road Trip Guide

 The Mostar Sniper Tower was once a bank, but in the Bosnian War, because of its high vantage point was used as a sniper tower.

 It now stands derelict as a painful reminder of the conflict.
-In fact, as you wander around Mostar, and elsewhere in Bosnia, you’ll find many bullet-ridden and derelict buildings.
+You’ll find many bullet-ridden and derelict buildings as you wander around Mostar and elsewhere in Bosnia.
 Although boarded up, graffiti artists now use the tower as a canvas to express their creativity.

 Mostar sniper tower in the background with street art on the side of a derelict buiding